Finding good clothing manufacturers to partner with isn’t easy.

 “Hi there, I am looking for a streetwear and a haute-couture manufacturer with amazing quality, great price and low MOQs.
 I would like to be able to order a sample first and then order the smallest possible quantities.
 I need you to be able to ship to Sweden and I would need everything in maximum 3 weeks from start to finish.
 Are you able to help me with this?
 If so what would be the first step and how much would you charge me for a hoodie, t-shirt and a handmade dress?
 Thanks, Erik.”

-Being too informal
+1. Being too informal

-Hi There“, not a drammatic mistake, but you should be more formal and cordial in your first email and write “Dear Madam/Sir”.
+Hi There“, not a dramatic mistake, but you should be more formal and cordial in your first email and write “Dear Madam/Sir”.
 If you know the name of the person use Dear [First name].
 You are not talking to your friend (yet, hopefully they will become your friend).

-Forgetting to introduce yourself
+2. Forgetting to introduce yourself

 Make sure you introduce yourself in that first paragraph, what’s your name and what’s your role in the company?
 Just finalising your email with Regards and your first name is not enough and it sounds unprofessional.

-Being too vague
+3. Being too vague

 Just saying what’s your brand category “streetwear brand” is not enough, what kind of garments do you want to make exactly?
 Hoodies?
 T-shirts?
 What fabrics do you want to use?